department-of-veterans-affairs/vets-website/_vre/service-disabled/choose-track.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">
 <div markdown="1">
-If you are a Veteran or Servicemember with service-connected disabilities that prevent you from continuing on your current career path, then VR&E programs may be able to assist you.
+If you are a Veteran or Servicemember with service-connected disabilities that prevent you from continuing on your current career path, then VR&amp;E programs may be able to assist you.
 VA offers five vocational assistance and employment support and services tracks to increase independence.
-VR&E counselors will help you determine the most appropriate track.
+VR&amp;E counselors will help you determine the most appropriate track.
 </div>

 <div class="navigation">